-I finally got around to trying the Nourishing Traditions method for preparing chickpeas last week.
+I finally got around to preparing my own chickpeas last week.
 Usually I just buy canned chickpeas, but I thought it would save me money and be healthier if I cooked my own from dry.

 Following the example set out in Nourishing Traditions, I first soaked the chickpeas for 24 hours in warm water mixed with an acid medium (I used whey).
 Nourishing Traditions explains that this soaking period neautralises phytic acid and enzyme inhibitors in the bean.
 The result is a much more easily digestible chickpea.
 (I've talked a little bit about the problem with phytic acid at the end of this post.)